Generating Less Certain Adversarial Examples Improves Robust Generalization: Decreasing Adversarial Certainty Helps Robust Generalization

-where $\eta>0$ and $\gamma>0$ represent the step sizes of the two optimization steps, $\mathrm{AC}_\epsilon(\model; \cS_{tr}, \cA)$ denotes the adversarial certainty of $\model$ with respect to $\cS_{tr}$ and $\cA$ in Definition~\ref{def:adversarial certainty}, and $L_{\mathrm{rob}}(M_\theta; \cS_{tr}, \cA)$ can be roughly understood as a robust loss except the inner maximization is approximated using some attack method $\cA$.
-The first step in Equation~\ref{equation: optimizing certainty} optimizes the adversarial certainty, where it changes the model parameters $\theta_t$ in a direction that decreases the model's adversarial certainty the most, whereas the second step in Equation~\ref{equation: optimizing certainty} optimizes the model's ability in distinguishing adversarial examples generated by the model itself as used in standard adversarial training.
+where $\lambda>0$ and $\gamma>0$ represent the step sizes of the two optimization steps, $\mathrm{AC}_\epsilon(\model; \cS_{tr}, \cA)$ denotes the adversarial certainty of $\model$ with respect to $\cS_{tr}$ and $\cA$, and $L_{\mathrm{rob}}(f_\theta; \cS_{tr}, \cA)$ can be roughly understood as the robust loss except that the inner maximization is approximated using some attack method such as $\cA_{\mathrm{pgd}}$.
+The first step in Equation~(\ref{equation: optimizing certainty}) optimizes the adversarial certainty, which adjusts the model parameters $\theta_t$ in a direction such that the generated training-time adversarial examples are less certain, whereas the second step in Equation~(\ref{equation: optimizing certainty}) optimizes the model's ability in distinguishing adversarial examples generated by the model itself as in standard adversarial training.

-As a result, the adversarial certainty of $M_{\theta_{t+0.5}}$ will be decreased after the first optimization step, i.e., $\mathrm{AC}_\epsilon(M_{\theta_{t+0.5}}; \cS_{tr}, \cA) < \mathrm{AC}_\epsilon(M_{\theta_t}; \cS_{tr}, \cA)$.
-According to the insights presented in Section~\ref{section: adversarial training generates overconfident examples}, the model is expected to gain a better robust generalization ability after conducting the second optimization step on less certain adversarial examples generated based on $M_{\theta_{t+0.5}}$.
-Thus, as adversarial training proceeds, such decreased adversarial certainty and improved robust generalization ability will be iteratively learned to the final model, which mitigates the undesirable robust overfitting and improves model robustness.
-In each iteration, the extragradient step optimizes adversarial certainty to help find less certain adversarial examples corresponding to the current model status.
-This is why EDAC could work even if decreasing cross-entropy loss in the previous iteration and decreasing adversarial certainty in the current iteration are in different directions, i.e., $M_{\theta_{t+1}}$ will enjoy the newly optimized adversarial certainty, compared with $M_{\theta_{t}}$.

-\shortsection{Correlation Analysis} Since our work aims to improve robust generalization by decreasing adversarial certainty, it is natural to ask the following question:
+\shortsection{Correlation Analysis} Since our work aims to improve robust generalization by finding less certain adversarial examples, it is natural to ask the following question: